steelbrain/callsite/README.md

-SB-CallSite
+SB-Callsite
 ===========

 SB-Callsite is a node/javascript module to manipulate stack traces.
-You can use it to find the filename of calee and for other purposes
+You can use it to find the filename of callee and such.
+It uses `err.stack` to achieve this.

+`sb-callsite` is feature-complete and considered stable.
+No further changes will be made to the source.

 #### API